SOME MEDICAL FACTS

 - Foot deformities.
 People who have bunions, hammertoes, high arches or flatfeet are at higher risk of developing Morton’s neuroma.

-Typically, there’s no outward sign of this condition, such as a lump.
+Typically, there’s no outward sign of this condition, such as a lump as the injury is buried deep between the toes of the foot.
 Instead, you may experience the following symptoms:

 - A burning pain in the ball of your foot that may radiate into your toes